thephpleague/url/4.0/services/formatter.md

 //$altRegistry and $newRegistry are the same
 ~~~

-## Using the Formatter with a complete URL
+## Using the Formatter with a complete URI

-Apart form URL component class, the `Formatter::format` method can modify the string representation of:
+Apart form URI component class, the `Formatter::format` method can modify the string representation of:

 - any `League\Uri\*` objects.
 - any string or object which exposes a `__toString` method like any class implementing the PSR-7 UriInterface` class.